andre-f-costa/CSC212final/README.md

 The above call will create a file called testoutput.ppm, of size 1000x1000 with 3 iterations of the hilbert curve.

 ## Koch triangle
 ### Note
 When running, run with Clmg.h and Cturtle in the same folder.
+To run, use powershell and enter the following command:
+>g++ koch.cpp -o koch -mwindows
+>
 That is all!

 ## Sierpinski triangle
 ### Note